mjkramer/LArRecoND/README.md

 This creates the [TTree](https://root.cern.ch/doc/master/classTTree.html) `LArRecoND` in the output ROOT file `LArRecoND.root` using the PFOs stored in Pandora's `RecreatedPfos` list along with the list of hits named `CaloHitList2D` (currently the hierarchy tools can only use the 2D views).
-The hierarchy building and matching requires minimum quality selection criteria, removes neutrons and folds all of the hierarchy to start from the initial neutrino primaries.
+Here, the hierarchy building and matching requires minimum quality selection criteria and removes neutrons.
+There are also several folding options available, which have the following (mutually exclusive) initialization order: `FoldToPrimaries` folds the hierarchy down to the primary particles (who's direct parent is the neutrino), else the `FoldToLeadingShowers` folds the hierarchy to the main cluster showers, otherwise the recommended option `FoldDynamic` attempts to keep both primary and secondary interactions in the hierarchy, only folding elastic-type scatters to the relevant parent or child particles.
+If none of these options are set, then `FoldDynamic` is enabled by default with all the other options turned off.
+If all of these options are set to false, then no folding is done and the full hierarchy tree is kept.

 The hierarchy analysis algorithm sets the event number by incrementing the number of times the `Run()` function is called (0 to N-1 for N events).
 If the `-e` input file contains event numbers that are not contiguous, then the following xml